bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 ***

 9/1:  Hi everyone, Precheck1 is due by 10am on Friday 9/3.
-Remember that prechecks are supposed to be __easy__: 3 attemps, open books, unlimited time.
+Remember that prechecks are supposed to be __easy__: 3 attempts, open books, unlimited time.

 ***